Cricut Patterned Iron On Project – How To Cut & Press

-I wanted to use all three of the patterned heat transfer vinyl sheets in the pack in one design, plus I added a little Glitter Iron On to finish it off.
+For this project I designed my first ever SVG!
+A dress SVG especially for the In Bloom Pink Sampler.
+I wanted to use the three patterned iron on sheets in one design, and I added a little Glitter Iron On to finish it off.

 How To Use Patterned Heat Transfer Vinyl

-In my opinion, it’s better to use patterned iron on with large images, silhouettes (like animal shapes for example), and big fat text, which will really show off the pattern.
+In my opinion, it’s better to use patterned iron on vinyl with large images, silhouettes (like animal shapes for example), or chunky text, which will really show off the pattern.
 After all, it’ so pretty, you might as well make sure it’s going to be seen well!

 - an iron